The Swaddle Pro Review

 Pros

-1. Swaddling is so much faster!
+1. Swaddling is so much faster with The Swaddle Pro!
 I put the SP on first as a base.
 This makes wrapping quick and easy, as baby isn’t trying to push free with loose arms and legs.

 2. Baby settles so quickly!
 We all know babies like to be snug and warm, as it reminds them of the womb.